Marina staff expecting big weekend at El Dorado Lake

 “About 600 camp grounds will all be booked up for this weekend and between this parking lot and the seven other parking lots, we are going to be able to park 500 vehicles,” Morgan says.

-You can park a boat for ten dollars on a dock and rent one for what this team considers a good price and good price on gas.
+You can park a boat for $10 on a dock and rent one for what this team considers a good price and good price on gas.
 It all adds up to what staff hopes will be one of the busiest weekends of the summer.

 “We have the super bowl.
 The good weather season where we have to make our money,” Morgan says.